Locking with Cache Item Versioning (Optimistic Locking)

-This is where optimistic locking comes in handy since NCache uses cache item versioning.
-CacheItemVersion
+This is where Optimistic Locking comes in handy since NCache uses cache item versioning.
+The CacheItemVersion

 is a property associated with every cache item.
-It is basically a numeric
+It is a numeric value that represents the version of the cached item, which increments

 When to Use Optimistic Locking